Let me start off by saying that even reading this chapter is a vital step in your trading journey.

 The skill of managing your own emotions.
 A huge part of Forex Trading Psychology.

-According to the trading psychologists, Forex traders have a better chance to succeed in the financial markets if they stay rational and not yield to greed or fear.
+According to the trading psychologists, Forex traders have a better chance to succeed in the financial markets if they stay rational and do not yield to greed or fear.
 They believe that even though psychological stimuli are different for each trader, there are still a number of universal influences.

 These include fear, anger, impatience and greed.